OpenDA-Association/OpenDA/course/create_course_distribution.md

     "xml.java.home": "..\\jre",
 }
 ```
-In this way we use the JRE that is inside the course distibution.
+In this way we use the JRE that is inside the course distribution.